pspacek/python-ldap/Doc/ldap.rst

    on the entry specified by *user*.
    The old password in *oldpw* is replaced with the new password in *newpw* by a LDAP server supporting this operation.

+   If *oldpw* is not :py:const:`None` it has to match the old password of the specified *user* which is sometimes used when a user changes his own password.

    *serverctrls* and *clientctrls* like described above.